Bundesliga fan protests continue for second consecutive day - WHIZ News

 During the second stoppage, stadium announcer Christian Arbeit told fans the game would be called off if it was halted for a third time.
 “Let’s play football,” he said before the game resumed for the rest of the first half.

 The incidents followed similar protests against the DFB and Hopp by Bayern Munich, Borussia Dortmund and Freiburg fans on Saturday, and by Borussia Mönchengladbach supporters the previous weekend.
 The fans were reacting to the league’s decision on Feb.
-21 to ban Dortmund supporters from Hoffenheim’s stadium for two years because of repeated offensive chants against Hopp.
+21 to reverse the scrapping of its collective punishment of fans and issuing a two-year ban of Dortmund supporters from Hoffenheim’s stadium.

 Hopp, the billionaire co-founder of the SAP software giant, has faced insults from fans of rival clubs ever since he financed Hoffenheim’s rise from obscurity to the Bundesliga.
 They object to his opposition to the league’s 50+1 rule, which protects clubs from takeovers by a majority stakeholder.
 Hopp was granted an exception in 2015 due to his long-term support of Hoffenheim.